- 1 pound lean ground beef (90% lean)

 - 2 cups hot cooked rice

-- In a large nonstick skillet, cook the beef, pepper and onion over medium heat until meat is no longer pink; drain.
-Stir in the tomato sauce, olives, raisins and vinegar; bring to a boil.
+- In a large skillet, cook and crumble beef with pepper and onion over medium-high heat until no longer pink, 5-7 minutes.
+Stir in tomato sauce, olives, raisins and vinegar; bring to a boil.
 Reduce heat; simmer, uncovered, until raisins are softened, 5-6 minutes.
 Serve with rice.
 If desired, top with fresh cilantro to serve.
 Yield: 4 servings.

 Reviews forEasy Cuban Picadillo